irworkshop/accountability_datacleaning/R_campfin/wa_expends/docs/wa_expends_diary.md

-The resource is named `exenditures_by_candidates_and_political_committees` and covers the last 10 years of data, updates daily.
+The resource is named `exenditures_by_candidates_and_political_committees` and covers the last 10 years of data with daily updates.
 Each records represents a single “Expenditure by a campaign or committee.”

 ### About